 What’s it like for you?

-What steps have you taken to taken to live the life you want during and beyond a health issue or medical crisis?
-What is helping you to do that?
-What conversations do you have about death and dying?
+What steps have you taken to taken to live the life you want and what helps you to do that?
+How often do you have conversations about death, dying or loss and what that means for your life now?
 Share below as your experience may be similar to someone else’s and so demonstrate that no one is alone in this and help them.